neworderofjamie/nugenn/README.md

 # NuGeNN
-A new, more modular code generator for GeNN
+A new, more modular code generator for GeNN.
+## Todo
 - [ ] Sparse variable initialisation
 - [ ] Volatile scalar variables (maybe change current variable methods to array)
 - [ ] SingleThreadedCPU postsynaptic learning and synapse dynamics